w3f/Grants-Program/applications/choko_wallet.md

 - Ledger support - for serious crypto users, while preserving the easy to use nature of the wallet.

-- Biometric support - encrypt the seed phrases with FaceId/TouchId etc. Not sure if it is possible for browsers.
+- Biometric support - encrypt the seed phrases with FaceId/TouchId etc with WebAuthn standard.

 - Port as mobile Apps - biometrics authentication will sure be there and security will be greatly enhanced.

 - More face-to-face events features - i.e. genrate printable QR codes for Linkdrops to be distributed at event venues; location based events check-ins.
 Scan and validate tickets (as NFTs) at event venues.

 - Integrate social-recovery-pallet for an easy recovery process.